change-hi/change-hi.github.io/morea/machine-learning/experience-ml-pytorch.md

 ### Forecast with December 2023

 We can now use the model to make a forecast.
 We will use the December 2023 data as input to the model and see what the model predicts for the next 3 months.
+You can download the data from [this link](https://drive.google.com/file/d/19Aom-ta1M6R4gg1u5b-cOFybgzpTUo6W/view?usp=sharing)

 ```python
 dec2023 = xr.open_dataset("data/ersst_anom_dec2023.nc").ssta